 If that wasn’t enough, my parents divorced in 1973.
 No-one talked about Divorce back then let alone go through it.
 I was 13 and it changed my world.
 It was a shock and so unexpected.
 Not only had I been emotionally disconnected from my feelings pre-divorce but the divorce made it worse.
 I felt like an outcast and ashamed of what happened.
 I kept my fear, anger, and hurt suppressed and went on with life living in denial and alone, never talking to anyone about that traumatic event.

 At 36 I started Psychoanalysis.
 It saved my life.
 In my opinion society has given therapy a bum rap.
 People roll their eyes when you say the word “therapy” and then tell them you have been going 20+ years twice a week?!!
 I was fortunate to have a brilliant, evolved therapist that taught me and guided me through the process of getting to the root of my emotional childhood pain.
 We would talk about my childhood experiences and how they made me feel, no emotion was off the table and over time I was able to get through my traumatic feelings and understand why I was stuck, attached to the past and unloved.
-It was hard and very painful to have to go back to the past but it was the only way to move forward, let go and become present.
+It was hard and very painful to have to go back to the past but it was the only way to move forward, let go of the past and become present.

 During this process, I realized I had been attracting relationships and situations that were reminiscent of my parents.
 These experiences would provoke deep intense old awful feelings that I wasn’t able to process as a child but now as an adult could take responsibility for, process and move forward.
 I soon came to realize that every trigger was a blessing and an opportunity to heal emotionally.
 This has become a spiritual practice that I now use as a daily tool to help me process my childhood issues every time I’m triggered.
 It’s scary to go back to your past experience but you don’t stay there, you can use your past to help you get through the feeling to get to the present.
 By taking responsibility for the feeling you gain power and start becoming more aware of who you are and how you feel.